Formalizing Integration Patterns with Multimedia Data (Extended Version): Multimedia Pattern Realization

 A multimedia Message Filter is supposed to check on incoming messages (carrying both multimedia objects and their metadata), filtering out those that do not match a certain criterion and routing the others to the output channel.

 In \mmnets, this pattern is realized by encoding the filtering condition directly into the net using view places and SPARQL queries attached to them.
 Notice that this realization implicitly requires that the metadata already contain semantic information needed for checking the criterion (\eg triples specifying how many humans/products are present on the pictures).
 The net in \cref{fig:mmnet_message_filter} starts by consuming a message from input channel place $\pname{ch}_\pname{in}$ that carries an image identifier and its address in the object storage.
 View place \pname{Images with Tags} is equipped with a query that extracts image identifiers together with tags of objects that they contain.
-The query can be defined as following: $(\tup{?id,?tag},\pattern_1)$, where $\pattern_1= \SELECT~ ?id,?tag~ \WHERE \{?id~ \mmdb{containsObj}~?tag\}$.
+The query itself is defined as $(\tup{?id,?tag},\pattern_1)$, where $\pattern_1$ is as follows:

 The tags of interest are specified in transition guards that realize filtering conditions.
 If the image with identifier $id$ satisfies the condition, \ie the view place contains a pair in which the first element matches the value carried by $id$ and the second element is either $\cname{"human"}$ or $\cname{"product"}$, then the token with the input message is routed to the output channel by firing transition $\tname{Accept}$.
 Otherwise, the message gets discarded with transition $\tname{Discard}$.